msfs11/itsm/HR/Interview plan.md

 - Where are you from?
 - What’s the weather like today?

-## Describe the interview plan for candidate
+## Describe the interview plan to the candidate
-To tell to the candidate how the interview will go:
+Tell to the candidate how the interview will go:
 - About the company and vacancy (5 min.)
 - General questions about experience and education (10 min.)
 - Questions from the team leader about skills and knowledge to check the suitability of the job (30 min)